 The cabin is finished with carbonfibre and Alcantara trim.
 It can be optioned with even more Alcantara, including the headlining, as well as the steering wheel and shifter.

 The digital gauge panel is revised for CTS-V, while the rest of the dash is familiar Cadillac, including the CUE infotainment unit.
 If you’re the 'set it and forget it' type, the voice activation features work flawlessly and keep the driver’s concentration on the road.

 Front-seat passengers enjoy the comfort of the optional Recaro buckets, but the seats seem like they could benefit from another inch of travel lower to the floor.
 On track, support is remarkably good, too, with credit due to the aggressive bolstering of the seats and generous amounts of Alcantara upholstery.

-If numbers are your thing, the CTS-V beats a BMW M5 and Mercedes-AMG E63 in both power output and top speed.
+If numbers are your thing, the CTS-V beats the now defunct BMW M5 and Mercedes-AMG E 63 in both power output and top speed.
 It'll accelerate from a standstill to 62mph in less time, too.
 That said, while being bigger and brasher is fine, the CTS-V can't match the handling precision of its German competition.

 To many, though, it’ll be that unmistakable American style that makes the CTS-V appealing.
 It has the presence of a body builder in a tailored suit and has the performance to match its looks.